Mikej81/xc-github-actions-example/README.md

-## XC Continuous Integration using Github Actions Example
+# XC Continuous Integration using Github Actions Example

 This repo demonstrates how to use Github as a CI platform to maintain version control of your F5 Distributed Cloud Configurations.

+This repo does not cover additional more complex scenarios in an actions workload pipeing like if, continue-on-error, etc.

 ## Getting Started